dpedu/bukkit-TPNext/README.md

 bukkit-TPNext
 =============

-Simply plugin to allow OPs to teleport to the next player
+Simple plugin to allow OPs to teleport to the next player

 OPs get /tpnext (easier to use as /tpn)